-Bitcoin has become too big to fail.
+Let’s go over 5 facts about Bitcoin, the currency has become too big to fail.
 With interest in the digital payment network spanning from tech enthusiasts to individual retail traders, and now encompassing large institutional investment firms – most people agree the success of Bitcoin is inevitable.
 One doesn’t have to look very far to find massive support and adoption of the cryptocurrency, even on the national government level.
 Although, it is still considered a new technology, and is going through its own price discovery, it reacts strongly to positive catalysts and is relatively resistant to negative chatter.
 These absolute facts will show why Bitcoin is digital granite now and will remain for many years to come.
+Let’s look at 5 facts about Bitcoin.

 1.Almost A Billion Transactions Completed